zwiegespalten/Mapillary-Image-Download/README.md

    'get_metadata' downloads the metadata associated with a list of sequenceIDs.
 You have the option to choose between the usage of only a ThreadPoolExecutor or a ThreadPoolExecutor combined with asynchronous download.
 Go for this, it is the default.
 Do not replace ThreadPoolExecutor with a ProcessPoolExecutor unless you want to suffer, then don't.

    'main' combines 'get_sequences' with 'get_metadata'

+## missing_sequences.py

+This is a small script with only one functionality, that is the download of missing sequences.
+There happens to be some sequences that could not be downloaded by 'metadata_download.py'.
+The code will skip these sequences after awhile and continue with the download of the rest of the sequences while writing the undownloaded sequences to a .csv file.
+The main function of this script will read these files from the multitude of grids, put them together and try to download them.
+That is why this script should be run AFTER all grid downloads have been completed.
 ## spacing_calculation.py

 This is small, lower level script to calculate distances and filter points based on them.
 Its functions will be called from 'data_integration_and_filtering.py'